superbrothers/kubernetes-docs/kubectl_describe.md

 ### Options

 ```
-      --all-namespaces          If present, list the requested object(s) across all namespaces.
+  -A, --all-namespaces     If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
   -f, --filename strings   Filename, directory, or URL to files containing the resource to describe
   -h, --help               help for describe
-      --include-uninitialized   If true, the kubectl command applies to uninitialized objects.
-If explicitly set to false, this flag overrides other flags that make the kubectl commands apply to uninitialized objects, e.g., "--all".
-Objects with empty metadata.initializers are regarded as initialized.
+  -k, --kustomize string   Process the kustomization directory.
+This flag can't be used together with -f or -R.
   -R, --recursive          Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
   -l, --selector string    Selector (label query) to filter on, supports '=', '==', and '!='.(e.g. -l key1=value1,key2=value2)
       --show-events        If true, display events related to the described object. (default true)
 ```

 ### Options inherited from parent commands